RMS Aquitania: Crisis of 1929 and its consequences

 To keep the ship up to date, she underwent a refit, which added a cinema, between 1932 and 1933.
-At the same time, in order to modernise its fleet, the company ordered the Queen Mary.
-The Great Depression, however, prevented the company from being able to fully finance the construction, and the company merged with its rival, the White Star Line, in 1934 in order to do so.
-The Queen Mary entered service in 1936.
+At the same time, in order to modernize its fleet, Cunard ordered the new RMS Queen Mary.
+The Great Depression, however, prevented the company from being able to fully finance the construction, and Cunard merged with its rival, the White Star Line, in 1934 in order to do so.
+Queen Mary entered service in 1936.
 Author C. R. Bonsor writing in 1963 states, "from 1936 on it became necessary to squeeze the maximum speed out of Aquitania in order to make her a suitable running mate for Queen Mary thus 24 knot passages became regular".

 Aquitania ran aground in the Solent on 24 January 1934 but was refloated later the same day.
 The merger of the two companies into Cunard-White Star Line resulted in a large surplus of liners being owned by a single company.
-Thus, very old ships, such as the Mauretania and the Olympic, were removed from service immediately and sent to the scrapyard.
-However, the Aquitania was retained, despite her age.
+Thus, most of the older fleet, including Mauretania and Olympic, were removed from service immediately and soon scrapped.
+However, Aquitania was retained, despite her age.
 On 10 April 1935, Aquitania went hard aground on Thorne Knoll in the Solent near Southampton, England, but with the aid of ten tugboats, on the next high tide the ship was freed.
-When the new liner RMS Queen Elizabeth was due to enter service in 1940, newspapers speculated that Aquitania would be scrapped that year, since the QE replaced her on the North Atlantic route.
-However, during that period, her performance continued to satisfy her company and the Second World War soon broke out as well, making the old ocean liner useful once again.
+When the new liner RMS Queen Elizabeth was due to enter service in 1940, newspapers speculated that Aquitania would be retired that year, with Queen Elizabeth replacing her on the North Atlantic route.
+However, Aquitania's performance continued to satisfy her company.
+This, combined with the breakout of the Second World War, meant the old ocean liner would remain in service for another decade.
 The year 1939 saw an increase in the number of wealthy passengers on board.
 The ship was then already 26 years old.